shape-change/designagent/README.md

 Each tool is a Claude skill: install it once, use it in any conversation.
 No platform.
 No subscription.
 No login.
 Just better thinking.

-I’ve spent time building, testing, and breaking them.
-I’ve iterated on them dozens of times—tweaking the prompts and the logic every time they missed a nuance or let a weak assumption slide past.
-They’ve been "stressed" as much as they "stress-test".

 ---

 ## About